anovos/anovos-docs/docs/using-anovos/config_file.md

 ### `numerical_binning`

 This group of functions is used to transform numerical attributes into discrete (integer or categorical) attribute.

-**🚧 TODO: Please clarify and provide an example for the following:**
-Users must use only one function at a time and section of other function should be commented like if user want to use attribute binning method then all Section of monotonic binning method should be commented.

 #### `attribute_binning`